 Tip: Remember that dark colors can make a room look smaller and foreboding, soft colors warm the walls and make the room look larger and more airy.

 You do not have to paint a room entirely in one boring color.
-Add some fizz with these wall painting ideas.
+Add some pizzazz with these wall painting ideas.

 Buy readymade stencils or make your own design on a stencil to create a unique room or nursery.
-Involve your kid in this project and watch his self-esteem grow.
+Involve your kid in this project and watch their self-esteem grow.

 Tips: Infants cannot distinguish colors, but they can distinguish contrast.
 Stencil different shapes in a multitude of paint colors – it will keep your baby occupied for hours.